Music Theory Quiz and Tutorial - Modes

 Putting them all together, starting from G, (which we already know from the question is the tonal centre), gives us:

-GABCDEFG, which is G mixolydian (same as G major but with the 7th note lowered one semitone).
+GABCDEFG, which is G Mixolydian (like G major but with the 7th note lowered one semitone).

 - Which term describes the interval arrangement of all seven modes?